BONUS: An Excerpt from Chapter Ten

 A waterfall in the fabric of the universe.

 “I theorized that the big bang resulted from a massive star that collapsed in a much more massive universe– a mother universe whereby our universe was and still is just another black hole.
 I said every galaxy has a giant black hole in its center, a portal to yet another space and time.
 This universe has over two-trillion galaxies, each with about a billion black holes.
-I said God needed to create an infinite amount of universes– or dimensions of time, space, and matter– because he needed to create a mental construction of an infinite number of possibilities.
+I said God needed to create an infinite number of universes– or dimensions of time, space, and matter– because he needed to create a mental construction of infinite possibilities.
 I ended by saying this universe is only one small part of a much more magnificent, barely comprehensible, ever-expanding multi-dimensional entity.”

 He thought to himself, An E-eight lattice two-hundred-and-forty-eight dimensional crystal.